skilp4d/Xposed-Audio-Player/README.md

   without the quotes to open the player.

-  A binary of Xposed Audio Player is awailable at https://sourceforge.net/projects/xposed-audio-player/
+  A binary of Xposed Audio Player is available at https://sourceforge.net/projects/xposed-audio-player/